focus-editor/focus/LOG.md

 # TODO
-- Move viewport with alt+arrows
 - Support tab
 - Remove/replace selection on edits

+- Put cursor at the center of viewport on alt+C (or some other shortcut)
 - Be able to scroll while holding LMB
 - Don't put cursor in the weird spot when clicking at the end of file
 - Don't crash if window is resized to 0